Psychology BSc (Full time) 2019 start

 The School of Psychology offer a range of scholarships for UK, EU and International students.
 Find out more about our scholarships.Back to top

 As a Psychology student at Leeds, you'll gain a range of skills attractive to employers such as project and time management, negotiation and research design and analysis.
-Our graduates have been highly successful in gaining employment across diverse fields, including research, teaching, media, marketing and human resources, as well as opportunities in mental health and prison services.
+Our graduates have been highly successful in gaining employment across diverse fields including:

 Every year we organise employability skills workshops, talks and presentations, with practical advice to improve your chances of success.
 Personalised LeedsforLife tutorials give you the opportunity to discuss your career/employability plans and how you can use your time at university to gain the skills, knowledge and experience to make you competitive in the employment market.